The Individual 401k is sometimes referred to as a "Solo 401k", "Single(k)", “Uni-k”, “Personal 401k” or "Self Employed 401k".

 - Employees with less than one year of service.

 - W-2 employees who work less than 1000 hours per year.

 The Individual 401k plan has several benefits for small business owners and the self employed.

 Individual 401k Contribution Limits

-Individual 401k contribution limits are $51,000 in 2013 ($56,500 if age 50 or older).
+The 2023 Individual 401k contribution limit is $66,000 and $73,500 if age 50 or older.
 The annual Individual 401k contribution consists of 2 parts a salary deferral contribution and a profit sharing contribution.
 The total allowable contribution adds these 2 parts together to get to the maximum Individual 401k contribution limit.

 Individual 401k contribution calculation for an S or C corporation or an LLC taxed as a corporation

 In 2023, 100% of W-2 earnings up to the maximum of $22,500 or $30,000 if age 50 or older can be contributed to an Individual 401k.